 DUNCAN We designed a very lightweight frame, which had the double benefit of reducing material in both the substructure and the overall building.
 We also employed castellated beams – essentially “Swiss cheese” versions of steel beams – which increased the beam capacity by 60 percent while using less material.
 By placing the slab within the beams, we achieved the required floor heights, but with a lightweight structure.

 So by reducing the quantity of materials, you reduced embodied carbon.
 Did the project use any other embodied-carbon reduction strategies, and was that a specific certification goal?

 SIMON Most embodied carbon in concrete originates from its cement, so we used concrete with a high cement replacement.
 It contained 60 to 80 percent ground granulated blast-furnace slag, which is similar to fly ash.
 The predominant brick façade is low in embodied carbon, compared to metal rainscreen cladding and other common materials.
 The external wall buildup, which consisted of prefabricated lightweight insulated panels that reduced the number of required material layers, also helped reduce embodied carbon.

 DUNCAN The project pursued BREEAM green building certification and achieved a rating of “Excellent.”
 It received all six available credits for embodied-carbon reduction.

-Seeing the almost-finished renovation and reuse of the Hobhouse Court development, I was amazed at the quality, complexity, history and character of the space.
+Seeing the almost-finished renovation and reuse of the Hobhouse development, I was amazed at the quality, complexity, history and character of the space.
 After the tour, I found your presentation and the discussion on carbon emissions in the construction industry, and the Thornton Tomasetti embodied-carbon reduction project, most inspiring.

 Is it now standard practice in the United Kingdom to consider embodied-carbon reduction in sustainable design?